The Constitution of the NJIT Broadcasting Association

 General membership shall be limited to the full-time undergraduate students and faculty of the New Jersey Institute of Technology who have met the following requirements:

-Valid excuses will be determined at the Executive Council’s discretion.
+Valid excuses will be determined at the Executive Board’s discretion.

-Valid excuses will be determined at the Executive Council’s discretion.
+Valid excuses will be determined at the Executive Board’s discretion.

 Article IV: Officers and Corresponding Duties

-The Executive Council shall consist of a General Manager, Radio Station Manager, Live Events Manager, Business Manager, Program Manager, Content Manager, Webmaster, and Public Relations Manager.
+The Executive Board shall consist of a General Manager, Radio Station Manager, Live Events Manager, Business Manager, Program Manager, Content Manager, Webmaster, and Public Relations Manager.

 Any executive board member is subject to review if tasks are not completed by a given deadline.
 This review will be carried out by the rest of the executive board, who can decide on suspension, probation, or removal of the violating executive board member.
 All removals must be reviewed and approved by the club advisor, with due process for appeals.